DestinyObs/devopsfetch/README.md

   ```bash
   ./devopsfetch.sh -u
   ```

-N.B: I know showing the log file is bad practice but I did it for submission purposes."
+N.B: I know showing the log file is bad practice but I did it for submission purposes.

 ## Configuration